-Ed Morrison is the KING of economic development content!
-Every Monday, I devour his weekly roundup of stories and commentary.
+Ed Morrison writes a weekly roundup of stories and commentary.
 Three items came together for me today.
 I’ll try to tie them together to share with you.

 What does your small town need to grow?